 Generally, the sponsorship for orphaned relatives who are under 18 years of age, follows the same procedures as those for adopted children under 18 years of age.
 A visa officer must obtain the written consent of the appropriate authorities in the child’s country of residence, before the child may be removed from that country.
 Written consent of any legal guardians must also be obtained.

-Canada also allows for the sponsorship of another relative based on in certain situations.
+Canada also allows for the sponsorship of another relative in certain situations.
 A Canadian citizen or permanent resident may sponsor one relative of any age if:

 - they do not have a spouse, common-law partner, conjugal partner or one of the following living relatives they could sponsor: